Khalistan movement: 2010s

+A protest led by the movement's supporters in London, 2015.

-Activities in the 2010s by Khalistani militants include the Tarn Taran blast, in which a police crackdown arrested 4 terrorists, one of whom revealed they were ordered by Sikhs for Justice to kill multiple Dera leaders in India.
+Activities in the 2010s by Khalistani militants include the Tarn Taran Sahib blast, in which a police crackdown arrested 4 terrorists, one of whom revealed they were ordered by Sikhs for Justice to kill multiple Dera leaders in India.
 Pro-Khalistan organisations such as Dal Khalsa are also active outside India, supported by a section of the Sikh diaspora.
-As of 25 December, there also have been inputs by multiple agencies about a possible attack in Punjab by Babbar Khalsa and Khalistan Zindabad Force, according to Indian Media sources, are allegedly in contact with their Pakistani handlers and are trying to smuggle arms across the border.
+As of 25 December, there have been reports from multiple agencies about a potential attack in Punjab by Babbar Khalsa and Khalistan Zindabad Force.
+According to Indian media sources, these groups are allegedly in contact with their Pakistani handlers and are attempting to smuggle arms across the border.

-In November 2015, a congregation of the Sikh community (i.e. a Sarbat Khalsa) was called in response to recent unrest in the Punjab region.
+In November 2015, a congregation of the Sikh community (i.e., a Sarbat Khalsa) was called in response to recent unrest in the Punjab region.
 The Sarbat Khalsa adopted 13 resolutions to strengthen Sikh institutions and traditions.
 The 12th resolution reaffirmed the resolutions adopted by the Sarbat Khalsa in 1986, including the declaration of the sovereign state of Khalistan.

-Moreover, signs in favour of Khalistan were raised when SAD (Amritsar) President Simranjeet Singh Mann met with Surat Singh Khalsa, who was admitted to Dayanand Medical College & Hospital (DMCH).
-While Mann was arguing with ACP Satish Malhotra, supporters standing at the main gate of DMCH raised Khalistan signs in the presence of heavy police force.
+Moreover, signs in favour of Khalistan were raised when SAD (Amritsar) president Simranjit Singh Mann met with Surat Singh Khalsa, who was admitted to Dayanand Medical College & Hospital (DMCH).
+While Mann was arguing with ACP Satish Malhotra, supporters standing at the main gate of DMCH raised Khalistan signs in the presence of a heavy police force.
 After a confrontation with the police authorities that lasted about 15–20 minutes, Mann was allowed to meet Khalsa along with ADCP Paramjeet Singh Pannu.

-Maintaining persistent connection their culture and religion, the Sikh diaspora outside India is seen increasingly supporting the movement by means of financial support, propaganda and political lobbying in the countries they reside and taking a prominent role in driving the movement.
-Emboldened by expansive political and financial ties, the Diaspora has used gurudwaras, among other available establishments as such, to disperse financial and diplomatic aid to the movement in Punjab and modern communication modes such as the internet and social media to rally support for it.
+Maintaining a persistent connection to their culture and religion, the Sikh diaspora outside India is increasingly supporting the movement through financial contributions, propaganda, and political lobbying in the countries where they reside, and is taking a prominent role in driving the movement.
+Emboldened by expansive political and financial ties, the diaspora has used gurudwaras, among other available institutions, to channel financial and diplomatic aid to the movement in Punjab, and has used modern communication channels such as the internet and social media to rally support for it.

 Recently, many signs have been raised in several places in support of the Khalistan movement, although the Immigration and Refugee Board of Canada (IRB) reports that Sikhs who support Khalistan may themselves be detained and tortured.
 Notably, on the 31st anniversary of Operation Bluestar, pro-Khalistan signs were raised in Punjab, resulting in 25 Sikh youths being detained by police.
 Pro-Khalistan signs were also raised during a function of Punjabi Chief Minister Parkash Singh Badal.
 Two members of SAD-A, identified as Sarup Singh Sandha and Rajindr Singh Channa, raised pro-Khalistan and anti-Badal signs during the chief minister's speech.

 In retrospect, the Khalistan movement has failed to reach its objectives in India due to several reasons: